-In addition your medical history and physical exam, your doctor may conduct simple tests to assess whether or not your nervous system is working properly.
-An MRI, X-ray, or CT scan may be ordered so your doctor can see if there is a visible reason for your painalt
+In addition your medical history and physical exam, your physician may conduct simple tests to assess whether or not your nervous system is working properly.
+An MRI, X-ray, or CT scan may be ordered so your physician can see if there is a visible reason for your painalt

 Diagnosing sciatica may also involve being asked in detail about your symptoms with questions like:

 - “How long has the pain been present?”